Heinz Schimmelbusch: Present

 In July 2006, Schimmelbusch took AMG public on Euronext Amsterdam.

-Schimmelbusch was appointed Chief Executive Officer and Chairman of the AMG Advanced Metallurgical Group N.V.
-Management Board on November 21, 2006 and was reappointed for a term of four years on May 11, 2011.
+Schimmelbusch was appointed chief executive officer and Chairman of the AMG Critical Materials N.V.
+Management Board on November 21, 2006, and was reappointed for a term of four years on May 11, 2011.
 He has served in a similar capacity, for businesses that comprise AMG since 1998.
 AMG filed an initial public offering on the Euronext exchange in Amsterdam in June 2007.
 AMG creates and applies innovative metallurgical solutions for energy, aerospace, infrastructure and specialty metals and chemical markets.
 Using secure raw materials strategies, vertical and horizontal industry consolidations and investments in technology, AMG produces products that contribute to CO2 reduction.